31 Jan Honor Black History in Marietta All Year Long

 Find an Event That Focuses on Black History

 Search for events throughout the year that pay respect to black history.
-On Saturday, February 19, 2022, the Marietta History Center is hosting a “Pop-In for Family Fun” event that is centered around African Americans in the Military.
+On Saturday, February 18, 2023, the Marietta History Center is hosting a “Pop-In for Family Fun” event that is centered around Black History.
 Pop-In events at the History Center offer fun for the whole family and allow children to immerse themselves in history through crafts.
 This event specifically focuses on black history in an interactive way.
 Secondly, In coordination with the Cobb County branch of the NAACP, Marietta hosts an annual Juneteenth Celebration on June 19.
 Two and a half years after Lincolns Emancipation Proclamation was approved, Union soldiers entered Galveston, Texas to tell the last remaining slaves there that they were free.
 The date was June 19, 1865.
 This date, meaning freedom for EVERY American, became a new celebration of Independence.
 For many, it was the first.
 This year, make it a goal to find local events that honor black history throughout the year.

 This month, take moments to understand and respect black history.
 Don’t stop there though.
 Join us in honoring black history all year long.